jgreener64/phd_thesis/README.md

 ## Issues

+- Consistent A/B labelling in figures: font, bold and rough size
 - Check latex log for errors
 - Keep COSB review and intro/conc up to date
 - Remove multicolumn table tags